Up to 30% off Shampure haircare

 4. Oil blotting sheets to the rescue

-They work for your face so why wouldn’t they work for your hair?
-Take some blotting paper and pat it along your part or anywhere that the roots of your hair are exposed.
+They work for your face so why wouldn't they work on your hair?
+Take some blotting paper and pat it along your part or anywhere your hair roots are exposed.
 It might take a few sheets to get a good result.
-Then, ruffle your hair up a bit so it doesn’t look as limp.
+Then, ruffle your hair up a bit so it doesn't look as limp.

 Shop it from: